 Possible impact Mitigating approach Operational risks Investment projects management Given the Company's extensive capital investment program (construction of grain transshipment terminal, construction of oilseed processing plant and substantial upgrade of the existing plants, construction of silos), there is a risk of project management, which may result in execution delays and/or extra spending → Application of our expertise.
 We have the in-house expertise in execution of greenfield projects Bandurka greenfield processing plant, commissioned in 2010, is the most remarkable testa ment.
 We have our own dedicated team of experienced professionals to manage new projects → Rigorous project management.
-All projects are carefully analyzed and properly documented Each project is organized by a charter of the investment project, which defines goals, budget delivery milestones, schedules, deadlines, project team, definition/evaluation/response to the project documentation for investment construction projects by an independent experienced by all related business segments; → Proper oversight: we have the deep involvement of the Investment Committee and supervision from the Strategic Committee.
+All projects are carefully analyzed and properly documented Each project is organized by a charter of the investment project, which defines goals, budget delivery milestones, schedules, deadlines, project team, definition/evaluation/response to the project risks, assessment of business case and feasibility study.
+We have quality contror of project documentation for investment construction projects by an independent experimentary.
+Technical specifications for new construction projects are evaluated, amended and approved by all related business segments; → Proper oversight: we have the deep involvement of the Investment Committee and supervision from the Strategic Committee.
 Trade position management Mismanagement of our trade position may result in losses → We set limits on the position (long / short) and control it on daily basis, limit Value at Risk and drawdown to control the position of traders.
 We have daily reporting on traders' positions, results.
 Contract execution and scheduling of shipments is centralized.